ohdsi-studies/Covid19SubjectsAesiIncidenceRate/README.md

     ```r
     install.packages("renv")
+	setwd("D:/Projects/Covid19SubjectsAesiIncidenceRate")
     download.file("https://raw.githubusercontent.com/ohdsi-studies/Covid19SubjectsAesiIncidenceRate/master/renv.lock", "renv.lock")
     renv::init()
     ```

 3. If/When asked if the project already has a lockfile select "1: Restore the project from the lockfile.".

 4. This is the main execution step.
-Please note this execution step will create the following tables on your database:
+Please note this execution step will create the following tables on your database based on the user defined variables `<cohortTable>` and `<cohortTablePrefix>`.
    - `<cohortTable>`
    - `<cohortTablePrefix>_ir_summary`
    - `<cohortTablePrefix>_outcome`